AppletunsApples/Hedgie-Essentials-Resources/README.md

 ## Plugins
 - Black Market
-> A revision of the original [Black Market plugin](https://eeveeexpo.com/threads/2877/) by JT; allows the player to sell Pokemon ala a traditional PC with the script command pbBlackmarket.
+> A revision of the original [Black Market plugin](https://eeveeexpo.com/threads/2877/) by JT; allows the player to sell Pokemon ala a traditional Mart with the script command pbBlackmarket.
 Format is either pbBlackMarket[STOCKLISTNAME] with STOCKLISTNAME replaced with the list in the index at the top OR pbBlackMarket([[:SPECIES,COST,LEVEL]]).

 - Customizable Level Caps
 > **This is an updated version of Golisopod’s Level Caps plugin.**